Where do you find a Hungarian engaged to an American? Scotland, of course!

 Hungarian Ákos, met American Cara, through a work colleague, and they fell in love.
 After many months spent travelling between countries, she was accepted to study for a Masters in Glasgow. Ákos followed Cara to the UK, and they were able to settle in the same city for the first time.
 They had been dating across continents for several years, and it was clear that things were getting serious.
 They’d talked about getting married, and been out looking at rings together, so Cara was kind of expecting a proposal at some point. Ákos, though, had more of an elaborate proposal in mind than just simply asking her.
 Oh yes, the man had Plans!

 Having established what kind of ring appealed to Cara, he found himself on the Ethica Diamonds website, drawn to our ethical stance, and the perfect rings he saw there.
-He chose a Cordelia ring, in lovely warm rose-gold, which is not a common choice among our customers, but it sets off the diamonds beautifully – plus it’s Cara’s favourite.
+He chose a Cordelia ring, in lovely warm rose-gold, which is not a common choice among our customers, but it sets off the lab-grown stones beautifully – plus it’s Cara’s favourite.
 So, he’s prepared…

 The pair planned a holiday in Paris in the late summer, because it was romantic, because it’s a lovely place to visit, but also because Cara had worked in Disneyworld in America, and wanted to visit Disneyland in France, to make some new Disney memories with Ákos.